Yashika-Agrawal/100-days-of-python/README.md

 # 100 Days of Python Challenge

 ## Description
-This repository documents my journey through the 100 days of Python challenge.
-Over the next 100 days, I'll be dedicating time each day to improve my Python programming skills through practice, projects, and learning resources.
+This repository contains all the code, projects, and notes from Angela Yu's Python course.
+Over the course of 100 days, I'll be dedicating time each day to learn and improve my Python programming skills through practice, projects, and exercises provided by the course.